FREQUENTLY ASKED QUESTIONS

 -

-All therapy sessions are held online using Telehealth by SimplePractice, a secure, HIPAA-compliant video platform.
+All sessions are held online, which many clients find surprisingly comfortable and convenient — no commute, no waiting room, just you and me.
+Sessions are conducted using Telehealth by SimplePractice, a secure, HIPAA-compliant video platform.
 You'll receive a unique link with each appointment reminder.

 -

-Sessions typically last 50 minutes, which is considered the standard therapy hour.
-Longer sessions can be arranged in advance if you'd like more time.
+Sessions are typically 50 minutes, which is the standard therapy hour.
+If you'd like more time, longer sessions can be arranged in advance.

-Some couples prefer ongoing 100-minute double sessions, which can allow for deeper conversation and more time to work through complex dynamics.
+Some couples prefer 100-minute double sessions, which allow for deeper conversation and more room to work through what's coming up together.

 -

-Credit cards are kept securely on file, and payment is processed on the day of each session.
+A credit card is kept securely on file and payment is processed on the day of each session.

 -

-You can schedule sessions through my secure client portal or by reaching out via email or phone.
+You can schedule through my secure client portal or by reaching out via email or phone.

-I offer flexible scheduling to fit your needs—some clients prefer to meet weekly, others bi-weekly, monthly, or on an as-needed basis.
-I typically recommend weekly sessions at the start, or when you’re looking to immerse yourself more deeply in the work.
-You're welcome to choose the frequency that feels right for you, or we can talk it through together.
+Frequency is flexible — some clients prefer weekly, others bi-weekly, monthly, or as needed.
+I typically recommend weekly sessions at the start, or when you want to immerse yourself more deeply in the work.
+You're welcome to choose what feels right, or we can figure it out together.

-If you'd like to set up a regularly recurring schedule, it's often easier for me to arrange that on my end—just let me know and I’ll take care of it.
+If you'd like a regularly recurring schedule, it's often easier for me to set that up on my end — just let me know and I'll take care of it.

 -

-The Client Portal is powered by SimplePractice, a secure, HIPAA-compliant electronic health record system.
-I use it for scheduling, managing client records, secure messaging, payments, and digital paperwork.
-Before your first session, you'll receive a link to fill out intake forms and any other necessary documents through the online portal.
+The Client Portal is powered by SimplePractice, a secure HIPAA-compliant system I use for scheduling, messaging, payments, and paperwork.
+Before your first session you'll receive a link to complete your intake forms online — it's thorough, so plan for about 20 minutes.

 -